Ingan121/ModernActiveDesktop/docs/Updated.md

 ## 3.2
 * Added Clock and Calculator
 * Revamped the ChannelViewer
-    * Made it look more like IE4 / IE6
+    * It now more resembles IE4 or IE6
     * It can now open pages that don't allow embedding
     * Improved external link handling
     * Note: the system plugin ChannelViewer has been deprecated.
 Please use the in-wallpaper ChannelViewer or any external browser on your system
 * Improved the customization settings
-    * You can now adjust the window metrics and various fonts.
-Updated the built-in themes as well
+    * You can now adjust the window metrics and font settings.
+Updated the built-in themes to have unique metrics as well
     * Made the configuration window pretty pixel-perfect to the 98 apperance control panel
     * Added an option to hide the keyboard navigation underlines
     * Added an option to show only window outlines when dragging